Refer to the guide Setting up and getting started.

 and tests (such as the one given in the AB-3 tutorial) was already rather tedious, let alone adding our own features to

-s, the app wasn't able to launch due to having a broken test codebase, which required us to refactor at least
+Sellers, the app wasn't able to launch due to having a broken test codebase, which required us to refactor at least

 20 files across different directories in the project in order for operations to resume.